oushujun/PopTEvo/gene_annotation/Readme.md

 ## Files explained

-\*.1.gff3.gz	Gene annotations in GFF3 format, obtained from Hufford et al. (2021) *.1.cds.fa.gz	CDS of each annotated gene in FASTA format, obtained from Hufford et al. (2021)
+*.1.gff3.gz, Gene annotations in GFF3 format, obtained from Hufford et al. (2021)

+*.1.cds.fa.gz, CDS of each annotated gene in FASTA format, obtained from Hufford et al. (2021)

-*.1.cds.fa.TElist	A list of TE-related genes
+*.1.cds.fa.TElist, A list of TE-related genes

-*.1.gff3.gene.bed.noTE	A list of non-TE related genes in BED format
+*.1.gff3.gene.bed.noTE, A list of non-TE related genes in BED format

-*_class2.gtf.gz	Transcriptom assembly using Class2 in GTF format, obtained from Hufford et al. (2021)
+*_class2.gtf.gz, Transcriptom assembly using Class2 in GTF format, obtained from Hufford et al. (2021)

-*_Cufflinks.gtf.gz	Transcriptom assembly using Cufflinks in GTF format, obtained from Hufford et al. (2021)
+*_Cufflinks.gtf.gz, Transcriptom assembly using Cufflinks in GTF format, obtained from Hufford et al. (2021)

-*_Strawberry.gtf.gz	Transcriptom assembly using Strawberry in GTF format, obtained from Hufford et al. (2021)
+*_Strawberry.gtf.gz, Transcriptom assembly using Strawberry in GTF format, obtained from Hufford et al. (2021)

-*_Stringtie.gtf.gz	Transcriptom assembly using Strawberry in GTF format, obtained from Hufford et al. (2021)
+*_Stringtie.gtf.gz, Transcriptom assembly using Strawberry in GTF format, obtained from Hufford et al. (2021)

-NAM_all.transcripts.intersect.90reciprocal.uniq2	NAM TE annotations that overlap ≥ 90% with at least one transcriptom assembly reciprocally.
+NAM_all.transcripts.intersect.90reciprocal.uniq2, NAM TE annotations that overlap ≥ 90% with at least one transcriptom assembly reciprocally.

 ## Identify TE-related genes and remove